CGNS/HDF5 - An HPC implementation#

 There is, for example, a commonly encountered collection of flow variables whose general meaning is widely understood.

 In this case, standardizing the name conveys precise information.
-Thus the SIDS specify, for instance, that a node containing static internal energy per unit mass should have the Name “EnergyInternal
+Thus, the SIDS specifies, for instance, that a node containing static internal energy per unit mass should have the Name “EnergyInternal

 ”.